JoyberryStudios/joyberrystudios.github.io/_posts/2021-03-14-continuousBias.md

 title: "How to Make Continuous Bias Tape - An Easy & Fast Method"
 image: /assets/images/blogs/March2021/continuousBias/continuousBiasMain.jpg
 date: 2021-03-14
-tags: sewing, tutorial, bias, tape, continuous,
+tags: sewing, tutorial, bias, tape, continuous
-description: "make continuous bias tape
+description: "make continuous bias tape"
 comments: true
 ---
 Bias tape can be used in more things than just quilt binding.
 I’ve used it on straps for masks, necklines, and bags.
 I just needed to make some for the finishing the edges of my next sewing project, a Tamarack Jacket by Grainline Studios.